 · Port of Gdynia Authority S.A.

-· The Pomeranian Intelligent Specialization Council in the area of off-shore and port-logistics technologies (ISP1)
+· The Pomeranian Intelligent Specialization Council in the off-shore area and port-logistics technologies (ISP1)

 · The Gdansk-Gdynia-Sopot Metropolitan Area